naviat/tekton-argocd-poc/README.md

 ## Requirements
 To execute this PoC it's you need to have:

 - A Kubernetes cluster.
-If you don't have one, you can create a K3D one using the script create-local-cluster.sh but, obviously, you need to have installed K3D (it's included in script)
+If you don't have one, you can create a K3D one using the script `create-local-cluster.sh` but, obviously, you need to have installed K3D (it's included in script)
+    - Other option with kind (in progress)
 - Docker
 - Kubectl